Pandit-aiml/AI-TIC-TAC-TOE/README.md

 # AI-TIC-TAC-TOE
-A Python-based Tic-Tac-Toe game with an AI opponent built using Tkinter for GUI and NumPy for game logic.
-The AI uses the Minimax algorithm to make optimal moves, allowing the player to compete against a computer that never loses.
+The AI Tic-Tac-Toe Game is a Python mini-project that allows users to play the classic Tic-Tac-Toe game against an intelligent computer opponent.
+The application is developed using Tkinter for the graphical interface and NumPy for efficient board management.
+The AI is implemented using the Minimax algorithm, which evaluates all possible moves to choose the best one, ensuring optimal play.
+The system highlights the winner, prevents invalid moves, and provides a user-friendly, interactive experience.
+This project demonstrates concepts of Artificial Intelligence, Game Theory, and Python GUI programming.